Some Hong Kong lawmakers criticise plans to mask company directors' data

-HONG KONG, April 9 (Reuters) - Several Hong Kong lawmakers on Friday raised concerns that proposals to restrict public access to information about directors of companies could make it harder for trade unions, journalists and lawyers to do their jobs.
+HONG KONG (Reuters) -Several Hong Kong lawmakers on Friday raised concerns that proposals to restrict public access to information about directors of companies could make it harder for trade unions, journalists and lawyers to do their jobs.

 The proposals, which would allow companies to withhold information such as directors’ addresses and full ID card numbers, were being discussed for the first time by a committee of Hong Kong’s Legislative Council (LegCo).

-Some business groups, corporate governance activists and journalist associations have said the proposals could undermine Hong Kong’s business environment by making it harder to carry out due diligence and potentially facilitating fraud.
+Some business groups, corporate governance activists and journalist associations oppose the plans, which they say could make due diligence more difficult, potentially facilitating fraud.

+The Hong Kong International Chamber of Commerce wrote to the Legco committee this week saying the eagerness to push through the measures was “in disregard of the adverse consequences to Hong Kong’s business environment and to maintaining Hong Kong as an attractive city for investment and trade”.

 Last year, there were 1,036 cases of doxxing - publicly releasing private or identifying information about an individual or organisation - official figures showed.